talon-one/talon_one.rb/docs/IntegrationApi.md

 Return cart items

 Create a new return request for the specified cart items.
-This endpoint automatically changes the session state from `closed` to `partially returned`.
-Its behavior depends on whether [cart item flattening](https://docs.talon.one/docs/product/campaigns/campaign-evaluation/#flattened-cart-items) is enabled for the campaign.  **Note:** This will roll back any effects associated with these cart items.
+This endpoint automatically changes the session state from `closed` to `partially_returned`.
+Its behavior depends on whether [cart item flattening](https://docs.talon.one/docs/product/campaigns/campaign-evaluation#flattening) is enabled for the Application.  **Note:** This will roll back any effects associated with these cart items.
 For more information, see [our documentation on session states](https://docs.talon.one/docs/dev/concepts/entities#customer-session-states) and [this tutorial](https://docs.talon.one/docs/dev/tutorials/partially-returning-a-session).

 ### Example